Procedure of a Thesis

 - You contact us stating you are interested in a thesis.
 If you see a topic on this site that you'd like to work on, mention it.
 Otherwise, please try to outline what you are interested in so that we can brainstorm to find a topic together.

-- Please also include an overview of your grades (screenshot from PAUL is sufficient).
+- Please also include an overview of your grades (a screenshot from PAUL is sufficient).
 We can use this to assess your knowledge in topics related to your thesis.

 - We meet and outline a topic for you to work on.

 - We provide you with a challenge.
-The challenge will be a small practical task that tests your understanding of the topic prior to writing the exposé.
-You come back to us with your results and, if sufficient, you can start with the exposé.
+The challenge will be a small practical task that tests your understanding of the topic before writing the exposé.
+You come back to us with your results, and, if sufficient, you can start with the exposé.

-- You write an exposé (others may call it proposal) which outlines the topic.
-That is, it provides a motivation, some background information, an overview over related work, and an outline of the work you want to do in your thesis.
+- You write an exposé (others may call it a proposal) that outlines the topic.
+That is, it provides a motivation, some background information, an overview of related work, and an outline of the work you want to do in your thesis.
 Please take a look at the template for this.

 - During this time, we will reserve the topic for you.
 Therefore, we will set a deadline for your exposé.
 If you cannot meet this deadline, you have to at least write us and notify us of this.
-Otherwise, we think you do not want to continue with this topic and might give it to someone else.
+Otherwise, we think you would rather not continue with this topic and might give it to someone else.

-- If you do not want to continue with this topic, please tell us such that we do not block the topic indefinitely.
+- If you would rather not continue with this topic, please tell us such that we do not block the topic indefinitely.

-- You submit your finished exposé to us, and we prove read it once.
-Afterwards, you fix the mistakes in the exposé.
+- You submit your finished exposé to us, and we proofread it once.
+Afterwards, you correct the mistakes in the exposé.

 - Next, you/we need to find a second supervisor.
 (In most cases, this is another professor at our university.)